erikwestlund/soar/README.md

 The `soar enhance` commands allow you to enhance your container environment.

 * `soar enhance shell` install the Zsh shell, tells RStudio to use it, and installs Oh My Zsh for a better shell experience.
 This command also installs the alias helpers described below.
 * `soar enhance rstudio-keybindings` configures RStudio keybindings to be more like popular text editors, such as VSCode and Sublime Text.
-For example, Ctrl+D will a
+For example, `Ctrl+D` will allow for selecting multiple instances of a word with multiple cursors.
 * `soar enhance aliases` installs useful aliases for the shell, such as git convenience commands (such as `ac` for `git commit -am`).

 ### Managing Credentials